Alternative Breaks

 Connecting with Community, Learning About Complex Social Topics

-Our winter and spring alternative break trips are designed to connect students with community members through engaging, experiential service and learning opportunities.
+Our alternative break trips are designed to connect students with community members through engaging, experiential service and learning opportunities.
 These hands-on experiences prompt learning about community social topics, encourage self-understanding, and inspire commitment to future action.

 Included in all Weeklong Service Immersion Trips